 The Deep Scan feature is a nice compliment to the Quick Scan which very quickly detects recently deleted and lost files on your drive.
 These files are generally recovered rapidly exactly as they were before the deletion or data loss.
 Disk Drill is capable of scanning and detecting just about any type of file on your disk which means you can recover things like videos, music, work documents and even more advanced formats.

-Download Disk Drill now, formerly known as 7 Data Recovery, it is constantly updated and the latest release of Windows 7/8/10 has added many improvements in addition to bug fixes.
+Disk Drill works with Windows 10, 8, 8.1, 7, Vista, XP.
 Disk Drill supports most major file systems and drive types even when scanning from Windows, for example: ExFAT and EXT4 systems besides the existing NTFS, FAT32, EXT, and HFS+ which have always been supported.
-Disk Drill works best with XP and later.
 Future support is planned for even more cool features such as Android recovery, stay tuned for the latest!

 DM Disk Editor and Data Recovery is more popularly known as DMDE.
-It is a powerful app to recover, edit and search for data on any type of media.
-Built with special algorithms, it can provide support even in the most complex cases of data loss.
+It is a powerful app to recover, edit and search for data on any type of media: photos, videos, documents, etc. Built with special algorithms, it can provide support even in the most complex cases of data loss.

 This application is not intended for novice users and is best suited for a more hands-on user with technical experience.
 The interface does not feel up to date and some features are a bit hard to find however the overall recovery performance with DM Disk Editor is satisfactory in many cases.
 Specialized feature sets make tough recovery cases possible if the proper settings are used, this can be considered another plus.